LeonardoZanotti/heroku-angular-deploy/README.md

 ```

 Add all this changes to your Github repository and go to Heroku to do the deploy.

-**If you have a .gitignore file, reminder to remove /dist from it**
+**If you have a .gitignore file, reminder to remove `/dist` from it**

 # Heroku config
 <img src="https://backefront.com.br/posts/heroku_integracao_github.png" alt="Heroku deploy">

-In Heroku, click on "New", then type a name for your project and search him on Github.
+In Heroku, click in "New", then type a name for your project and search him on Github.
 Then add the Automatic deploy and do the deploy.

 ## References
-Thanks [SonaliPatel](https://www.geeksforgeeks.org/how-to-bundle-an-angular-app-for-production/) and [Victor Jordan](https://backefront.com.br/configurando-projeto-angular-heroku/) for this articles, this helped a lot.
+Thanks [SonaliPatel](https://www.geeksforgeeks.org/how-to-bundle-an-angular-app-for-production/) and [Victor Jordan](https://backefront.com.br/configurando-projeto-angular-heroku/) for this articles, helped a lot.

 ## LeonardoZanotti